jeonghihi/commaneverends.github.io/a_calendar..md

 <h2>calender, neverends </h2>

 Hey fans and friendz <br>
-By buying this calendar you are supporting our project of creating an interactive archive/platform for FLINTA* !
+By buying this calendar you are supporting our project of creating an interactive archive/platform for FLINTA* ! <br>
 You can see it as an investment in a feminist project that is still starting out and in it´s baby shoes.
-You can choose between two different price options.
+You can choose between two different price options. <br>
 10€ is the regular prize to cover our expenses.
 7€ is the reduced prize for people with a lower income.
-Of course you are welcome to pay more in order to support us !
+Of course you are welcome to pay more in order to support us ! <br>
-For now, thanks a lot for helping us out.
+For now, thanks a lot for helping us out. <br>

-Price: 10 E
+Price: 10 € <br>
-Reduced Price for ppl with a low income: 7 E Solidarity Price: more than 10 E, up to you!
+Reduced Price for ppl with a low income: 7 € <br>
+Solidarity Price: more than 10 €, up to you :D <br>

 <div class ="div-title-fourth">
 <a href="order-form_?printable=yes" target="iframe_person">(click the here to get yours!)</a> <br/></div>